axelpale/yamdog/api.md

     - an array of strings, to specify valid names.
 The comment block that has a name that begins with one of the names in the array, will be included.
     - an object of strings, to specify multiple valid names as keys and their extended full names as values.
   - *path*
-    - string, absolute directory or file path to the module
+    - a string, an absolute directory or file path to the module

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>